Mer2022/Work-Day-Scheduler/README.md

 # Work-Day-Scheduler

+User Story

+AS A student with a busy schedule
-A calendar is created to add important events to a daily planner to manage a user's time efficiently.
+I WANT a daily planner SO THAT I can add important events in it to manage my time efficiently.